rabbi204/school-management-system/README.md

 ## Student Class and Year
 - View Student Class and Year List
 - Edit Student Class and Year also Update
+- Delete Student Class and Year Data using sweetalert

 ## Laravel Sponsors